 Call the Parents Legal Centre (PLC) immediately at 1-888-522-2752 (1-888-LABC-PLC) to find out if you qualify for a free lawyer and an advocate.

-The Parents Legal Centres (PLC) provides a free lawyer and an advocate to help parents address the social worker’s concerns about their children’s safety (child protection) early on.
-Together they can help find solutions that work for the family.
-This service is available to parents anytime after they're first contacted by the ministry or a delegated Aboriginal agency.
+The PLC lawyer and advocate can help you address the social worker’s concerns about your children’s safety (child protection) early on.
+Together they can help you find solutions that work for you and your family.

-- information and advice about settling child protection issues out of court,
+- information and advice on options for resolving child protection issues out of court,

-- legal advice and representation through mediation and family case planning conferences,
+- legal advice and representation, where appropriate, through collaborative processes such as mediation and family case planning conferences,

-- legal advice and representation at uncontested hearings (this means you and the ministry have come to an agreement),
+- legal advice and representation at uncontested hearings,

 - an advocate who will support you and go with you to meetings and appointments, and